VyperGroup/aero/docs/For devs/URL Encoding.md

 # URL Encoding methods in aero

-URL encoding involves modifying your redirection concealers to encode the changes (you need to decode the entire thing, unless it is to a new origin) and decode calls to find the url.
+URL encoding involves modifying your redirection concealers to encode the changes.
+You must decode the entire thing unless it is to a new origin and decode calls to find the URL.

+> TODO: Rewrite this part.
+It needs to be written better.

 ## UV-like URL Encoding 🥈

-Aero's config will be compatible with UV's config for this aspect
+Aero's config will be compatible with UV's config for this aspect.

 ## Hash based encoding 🏆 📝